elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

 Table containing information about the Attributes [link] stored within each of the Capabilities offered by each of the Resources provided by this COCO Device.

-*REMOVED_RESOURCE* - Table containing the list of Resources that have been removed from this COCO Device. ??????
-This is utilized to resolve certain race conditions where different Client Applications may perform successive actions for adding, removing and then once again adding a resource to the COCONet. ??????

 .. sidebar:: Schema

    .. list-table::